Also called bariatric surgery, and is divided into three groups: restrictive procedures, malabsorptive procedures and mixed procedures.

 Laparoscopic Bariatric Surgery:

-A laparoscope , is inserted through an abdominal incision , providing the bariatric surgeon a magnified view inside the abdomen, which allowes the operation to be performed using special surgical instruments and a television monitor.
+it involves making several small incisions and performing the operation via video camera. the device used to capture the video, called A laparoscope , is inserted through an abdominal incision , providing the bariatric surgeon a magnified view inside the abdomen, which allowes the operation to be performed using special surgical instruments and a television monitor.

 The advantages of the laparoscopic bariatric surgery include less post-operative pain, a shorter recovery period and less extensive scarring.